pablojim/highcharts-ng/README.md

 Caveats:
 --------

-- Due to many equality checks the directive maybe slow with large datasets - try using changeDetection instead
+- Due to many equality checks the directive maybe slow with large datasets - try using changeDetection instead (requires Angular >= 1.5.8)
 - Whole Chart/Series is often redrawn where a simple update of data would suffice
 - If you don't assign ids to your series - incremental ids will be added.
 This may mean extra redraws.
 - Needs more tests!